-Each student enrolled in a program is assigned to a faculty advisor who assists the student in planning course schedules.
-The faculty advisor also keeps the student informed of academic progress and suggests improvements or schedule changes.
+Each student enrolled in a program is assigned to a faculty advisor or advising group who assists the student in planning course schedules.
+The faculty advisor also assists the student in evaluating his/her academic progress and suggests improvements or schedule changes.